Complexity dichotomy for List-5-Coloring with a forbidden induced subgraph: Introduction

 \begin{theorem} Let $H$ be a graph.
 Assuming \textsf{P}$\neq$\textsf{NP}, the \textsc{List-$5$-Coloring Problem} restricted to $H$-free graphs can be solved in polynomial time if and only if $H$ is an induced subgraph of $rP_3$ or $P_5+rP_1$ for some $r \in \mathbb{N}$. \end{theorem} \begin{proof}[Proof of Theorem \ref{thm:dichotomy} assuming Theorem \ref{thm:main}.]
 If $H$ is an induced subgraph of $rP_3$, then the result follows from Theorem \ref{thm:main}, and if $H$ is an induced subgraph of $P_5+rP_1$, then the result follows from Theorem \ref{thm:p5rp1}.
 So we may assume that neither is the case.

 If $H$ is not a disjoint union of paths, then either $H$ is not a forest, in which case the result follows from Theorem \ref{thm:cycle}, or $H$ is a forest with a vertex of degree at least three, and so the result follows from Theorem \ref{thm:claw}.
 Therefore, we may assume that $H$ is a disjoint union of paths.
-Since $H$ is not an induced subgraph of $rP_3$, there is a connected $C$ of $H$ which is isomorphic to $P_t$ for some $t\geq 4$.
-If $t\geq 6$, then the result follows from Theorem \ref{thm:p6}.
+Since $H$ is not an induced subgraph of $rP_3$, there is a connected component $C$ of $H$ which is isomorphic to $P_t$ for some $t\geq 4$.
+If $t\geq 6$, then the result follows from the first bullet of Theorem \ref{thm:p6}.
 So we may assume that $t\in \{4,5\}$.
 Now, since $H$ is not an induced subgraph of $P_5+rP_1$, it follows that $H-V(C)$ contains an edge.
-But now $H$ contains $P_4+P_2$ as an induced subgraph, and thus the result follows from Theorem \ref{thm:p4p2}.
+But now $H$ contains $P_4+P_2$ as an induced subgraph, and thus the result follows from the fourth bullet of Theorem \ref{thm:p6}.
 This completes the proof. \end{proof}